 Once the pre-transition part of the process has been completed, expect to reconvene fairly quickly for the next step in the process.

-Step 6: Analysis – Planning for a Strong Start
+Analysis – Planning for a Strong Start to Uncover Outsourcing Mystery

 After these preliminary bases have been covered, it's time to start to really dig into what your BPO setup will look like.
 This is the midway point between deciding which provider you'll work with and actually pulling the trigger, and here's what you can expect with Personiv as your partner: